Peter Sinclair (governor): Labor government

 Despite speculation that Fahey would call an early election, the parliament ran its full term.
 At the March 1995 election, Fahey lost Government to the Labor Party under Bob Carr.
 The relationship between Sinclair and the republican Carr soon degenerated.
-One of Carr's first moves was to declare that his cabinet would be the last to swear allegiance to the Queen, a symbolic move intended to contribute the campaign towards the upcoming 1999 Referendum.
+One of Carr's first moves was to declare that his cabinet would be the last to swear allegiance to the Queen, a symbolic move intended to contribute to the campaign towards the upcoming 1999 Referendum.
 Carr generated further antagonism between him and Sinclair, as well as public controversy, over his intentions to make the Governor a part-time post that did not require a residence or independent staff.
-Sinclair's personality and dislike for Carr's policies was soon derided by editors in The Sydney Morning Herald, calling him the "Chief Boy Scout", a reference to the governor's role as head of the Scouts.
+Sinclair's personality and dislike for Carr's policies were soon derided by editors in The Sydney Morning Herald, calling him the "Chief Boy Scout", a reference to the governor's role as head of the Scouts.

 Another controversy emerged from the choice of Sinclair's successor, whom he had wanted to give a more thorough handover than he had in 1990.
 He communicated to Carr several possible replacements, including Professor Marie Bashir.
 Carr, wanting to choose the successor himself, turned down Sinclair and chose the former Judge and Chancellor of the University of New South Wales, Gordon Samuels.
 Carr requested Sinclair to prorogue the Parliament, partly to prevent the opposition from debating the changes to the Governor's role in the Legislative Council.
 Sinclair agreed to Carr's request of an Executive council meeting to deal with the matter.
 However, when Treasurer, Michael Egan, announced that Sinclair had already agreed to prorogue the Parliament, Sinclair was furious about the breach of protocol.
 Sinclair demanded a retraction and apology from Carr and Egan, which he received.
 Sinclair's last public appearance as Governor was at an Australia Day event at Darling Harbour.
 The following day, Sinclair signed the order of prorogation.
 On 28 January 5000 visitors attended the final government House open day, while a larger crowd of 15,000 farewelled the Sinclairs two days later, before marching on Parliament House to protest Carr's intention to remove the Governor from Government House.